elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In HTML, tags may have attributes.
 When the browser parses the HTML to create DOM objects for tags, it recognizes standard attributes and creates DOM properties from them.
-In the case of non-standard attributes, DOM properties are not created, and any invocation of those attributes return undefined.<br /><br />
+In the case of non-standard attributes, DOM properties get created, and any invocation of those attributes returns undefined.<br /><br />
-  Basically, the attribute exists but it was not defined as DOM property, which inevitably returns undefined.
+ The attribute exists, but it does not get defined as DOM property, which inevitably returns undefined.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />